-Information for employers about the McCloud remedy, how it will impact members of the NHS Pension Scheme and how employers can support staff with the changes.
+Information for employers about the McCloud remedy, how it impacts members of the NHS Pension Scheme and how employers can support staff with the changes.

 The remedy is made up of two parts:

-- To ensure equal treatment going forward, all active members of the NHS Pension Scheme will be in the 2015 Scheme from 1 April 2022.
+- To ensure equal treatment from 1 April 2022, all active members of the NHS Pension Scheme are now in the 2015 Scheme.

 - To address the inequality that has already occurred, affected staff will be offered a choice about their pension benefits for the period over which the inequality occurred.